AI in EHR Software: Predictive Analytics & Clinical Decision Support

 Step 7: Train Users and Launch in Phases

-Start with a phased rollout instead of launching everything at once.
-Train clinicians, administrative teams, and other users properly.
-Gather feedback early and improve the workflows based on actual usage.
+Even the best AI system fails if healthcare teams do not trust or use it.
+Start with a phased rollout rather than launching everything at once.
+Train clinicians, administrative staff, and other users properly, gather feedback early, and refine the workflows based on real usage.
+Adoption matters as much as development.

 Step 8: Monitor, Improve, and Scale Over Time